MarcusAo/FireflyVina2LS/README.md

      --size_x    33.452 --size_y   27.612  --size_z   35.136  \
      --num_modes 1      --cpu 8

-   If you have more CPUs, you can increase the number of particles, e.g. with availability of 16 CPU, try these options:
+   If you have more CPUs, you can increase the number of fireflies, e.g. with availability of 16 CPU, try these options:

-   --cpu 16 --num_particles 16
+   --cpu 16 --num_fireflies 16

 3. DEVELOP FireflyVina2LS